sfranz-gpsw/gopro-lib-node.gl/doc/howto/installation.md

 **Note**: to leave the environment, you can use `deactivate`.

-## Quick user installation on Windows
+## Quick user installation on Windows (MINGW toolchain)

+Windows supports two configurations: MINGW toolchain, and Visual Studio toolchain (MSVC).
-On Windows, the bootstrap is slightly more complex:
+On Windows / MINGW, the steps to bootstrap the environment:

 - install [MSYS2](https://www.msys2.org/)
 - run MinGW64 shell (*NOT* MSYS2, "MINGW64" should be visible in the prompt)